RickStrahl/AspNetWebApiArticle/README.md

 in the SamplesApiController.

 ### Solution Configuration###
-This project currently works with the ASP.NET MVC RC using .NET 4.0 runtime.
+This project works with the ASP.NET MVC Release using .NET 4.0 runtime.

-Even though this project contains the RC files, all of the dependencies are loaded via NuGet, so these examples should all work as is even if you don't have a previous MVC4 installation.
+This is a VS2012 project, but it opens fine and works in VS2010.

-I will update these examples again once MVC 4 hits RTM.
+Project should run as is after initial compilation in Visual Studio.
+Note that NuGet packages are not shipped and NuGet Package Restore is enabled so you need to be online (or have NuGet packages cached) in order for the project to pull in all the MVC/WebAPI NuGet references.